Xiangzhoujushi/SpeechRecognition/README.txt

 For this extension we used the Katz back-off method.
 If the count is equal to 5 or less then we replace the count with the Good-Turing count instead.
 This resulted in a very slight increase to 95% accuracy.
 There is not a huge improvement since only small counts have been modified, but this does leave room in the probability for unknown/unseen words.

+Running the file dose not need any arguments.
+We assume the position of the testing file.